M897 Artist Spotlight: October 2013

 This Spectacle is Lansing-made

-Story by LCC Radio Staff Reporter Karen Hopper; photos by the LUVS
+Story by LCC Radio Staff Reporter Karen Hopper

-It started with a guy who wanted to impress a girl.
-Dylan Rogers is the kind
+started with a guy who wanted to impress a girl.
+Dylan Rogers is the kind of

-projects, and so he tinkered with making music that would make her happy.
-Their
+and so he tinkered with making music that would make her happy.
+Their friendly

-friendly and community-oriented spirit meant that a group of people coalesced
+and community-oriented spirit meant that a group of people coalesced after not

-after not too long, fueled in part by eccentric Craigslist adds that described
+too long, fueled in part by eccentric Craigslist adds that described the Rogers’

-the Rogers’ objective as “gypsy jazz . . . if a werewolf were to play a
+objective as “gypsy jazz . . . if a werewolf were to play a smoke-filled lounge

 The band's current line-up consists of vocalists and instrumentalists of all kinds--a Lansing Unionized Vaudeville Spectacle performance might include an accordion, a vibraphone, a fiddle, banjos, a kazoo, a ukulele, a saxophone, flute, and more, with audio/visual crew keeping up the razzle-dazzle.